 Bent is a guide with many years of experience under his belt.
 He’s passionate about running dogs and making sure our guests have a wonderfully memorable experience on every trip!
 Bent ran the Beaver Trap trail with a team of young dogs in 2017.
 He is currently in charge of training one of the racing teams and will participate in Femundlöpet 400, 2018.

 After 10 years working in the film industry in London, in 2014 Helen left the city behind for a new life driving huskies and has never looked back!
-She has worked as a guide in Norway and Alaska and was a full time guide last season.
+She has worked as a guide in Norway and Alaska, as well as in Slussfors.

 For the last 4 seasons Elias has worked as a guide in Norway and Sweden, helping many people discover the joys of driving huskies.